t4christ/automart/README.md

 - Project is currently being managed with Pivotal Tracker, a project management     tool.
 You can find the stories on the AutoMart Pivotal Tracker Board

 ## API Documentation
- Access api documentation through this link [Here](temitayobakare.docs.apiary.io)
+ Access api documentation through this link [Here](https://temitayobakare.docs.apiary.io/)

+## Base Url
+Project base url can be accessed using this link [Here](https://automart-server.herokuapp.com/api/v1/)

 ## Built With
 - nodejs (server)